AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

     * It's good to have all the essential fields in one table because it makes it easier for users to build queries.
 Sometimes it's also good for performance to duplicate some fields across tables if it can avoid a join.
     * Certain built-in functionalities will not be able to reference one-to-many relationships, e.g. Of-fer Weighting formula and Deliveries
 * Use one or several reference tables rather than duplicating a field in every row.
 When using key/value pairs, it is preferred to choose a numerical key
 * A short string remains acceptable.
-In case references tables are already in place in an external sys-tem, reusing the same will facilitate the data integration with Adobe Campaign.-->
+In case references tables are already in place in an external sys-tem, reusing the same will facilitate the data integration with Adobe Campaign.